Skip to content

 Note

-The 5A breaker needs a terminal spacer because the terminals are too long (left photo).
-The spacer covers the exposed terminals to help prevent accidental shorts (right photo).
+The 5A breaker needs a terminal spacer because its terminals are too long (left photo).
+The spacer covers the exposed terminals to prevent accidental shorts (right photo).

 Note